Measures to Address Law Enforcement Accountability

-requires an officer to comply with the body-worn camera requirements states the sanctions for failing to activate a body-worn camera and the 21-day release requirement will take effect on passage of the bill if the officer is wearing a body camera, even though the requirement for all officers to wear a body camera does not take effect until July 1, 2023 2022.
-The bill requires $2 million to be appropriated to the body-worn camera for law enforcement officers fund in fiscal year 2021-22.
+The act clarifies some of the circumstances when a body-worn camera must be operating and provisions related to the release of the footage.
+The act changes the requirement that body-worn camera recordings be released within 21 days from the date of the complaint of misconduct to within 21 days from the date of the request for the video recording.
+The act states the sanctions for failing to activate a body-worn camera and the 21-day release requirement will take effect on passage of the act if the officer is wearing a body camera and the other body-camera provisions apply on or after July 1, 2022, if an officer is wearing a body-worn camera, even though the requirement for all officers to wear a body camera does not take effect until July 1, 2023.
+The act requires $2 million to be appropriated to the body-worn camera for law enforcement officers grant program in fiscal year 2021-22.

 SB 217 required law enforcement to report certain information related to each contact an officer has with a person beginning January 1, 2023.
-The bill changes the start date of the reporting requirement to January 1, 2022.
-The bill expands the definition of "contact" to include welfare checks.
-The bill clarifies and adds to some of the information that must be reported.
+The act changes the start date of the reporting requirement to April 1, 2022.
+The act clarifies and adds to some of the information that must be reported.

 - A danger to public health or safety; or